Ellie (The Last of Us): Character

 Ellie is described as "mature beyond her years" as a result of the circumstances of her environment.
 She is characterized as strong, witty, and "a little rough around the edges".
 Her emotional trauma is accentuated after her encounter with David.
 Having lost many people in her life, she suffers from severe monophobia and survivor's guilt.
 This results in her becoming a very hardened person; she uses violence without hesitation and frequently employs profane language.
 Ellie also feels worthless, believing her life is a burden and that her death would be beneficial for others.
 While she shows initiative, she is not as adept at survival as Joel, being somewhat impulsive and naïve.
-She is unable to swim until Joel teaches her how sometime before the events of Part II.
-Despite this, she displays great physical resilience, emotional strength, and complete fearlessness; this is demonstrated by her ability to look after both herself and Joel when he is severely injured.
+She is unable to swim in the first game, though Joel teaches her in the years before Part II.
+She displays great physical resilience, emotional strength, and complete fearlessness; this is demonstrated by her ability to look after both herself and Joel when he is severely injured.
 She constantly perseveres in dire situations.
 Ellie is a lesbian, pursuing female romantic interests in both Left Behind and Part II.